The Mechanics Of The Chinese Domestic Gold Market - Koos Jansen

 …when we asked why the China Gold Association’s [consumer demand] number is so low, the President said: “They mainly cover the gold sales through the gold shops.
 This is their main source of information.
 And their number is quite useful in that way.
 However, our system [SGE withdrawals] has broader coverage.”

-Clearly consumer demand is “gold sales through the gold shops” and SGE withdrawals have “broader coverage” (consumer demand + direct purchases).
+Clearly consumer demand is “gold sales through the gold shops” and SGE withdrawals have “broader coverage” (consumer demand + direct purchases at the SGE).

 Last year , China imported 1,540 tonnes of gold.
 Such imports, together with the 430 tonnes of gold we produced ourselves, means that we have, in effect, supplied approximately 2,000 tonnes of gold last year.